 We will show you what kinds of questions not to ask, and introduce you to a new kind of question you can ask instead.
 It's called an impact question and we will explain how you can reliably form impact questions.
-We will introduce you to more and more kinds of questions and other techniques and other videos.
-However, we don't want to start packing too many things into one video.
-And the reason is we want to focus on improving a single skill at a time.
-Research shows that if you try to implement too many tips at once it just doesn't work.
+We will introduce you to more and more kinds of questions and other techniques and other videos, but we don't want to start packing too many things into one video.
+And the reason is we want to focus on improving a single skill at a time is this: Research shows that if you try to implement too many tips at once it just doesn't work.
 I'll explain what I mean.

 Let's say you're receiving golf lessons from a golf pro and he tells you to straighten your backswing, change your foot position, swing all the way through the ball, and change your club grip.
 Improvement is unlikely because you're simply too overloaded with feedback to implement what are otherwise really awesome tips.
 If you work on them one at a time, you can certainly make improvements.
-So let me explain.
-Now let's say that same coach asked you to work on your backswing only and then told you to take a hundred backswings.
+Now, let's say that same coach asked you to work on your backswing only and then told you to take a hundred backswings.
 Chances are that you're likely to improve your backswing.
 After that, you can then work on your next problem with your swing.

 Now one last thing before we continue.
 We put this into a deck format so you can use it to train your sales team and at the end of the video we're going to show you how you can grab it.
 Let's move on to poison questions.

 You can see what all these questions have in common and why they're poison questions.
 Number one, we already mentioned the illusion of moving forward.
-The real issue is there's no value to the buyer, they're simply not learning anything new, they already know the answers to all these questions.
-Even worse they're self-serving.
+The real issue is there's no value to the buyer because they're simply not learning anything new; they already know the answers to all these questions.
+Even worse, they're self-serving.
 They gather information for us and don't teach them anything.
-And even worse prospects feel interrogated, and unlike in a normal police interrogation these buyers can leave anytime they want, end the interrogation, and they'll do so by saying things like I have to run to a meeting.
-Why can't you leave me some product literature, give me some time to digest the information you gave me.
-Those are the kiss of death to be avoided at all costs.
+And even worse, prospects feel interrogated.
+Unlike in a normal police interrogation, these buyers can leave anytime they want, end the interrogation, and they'll do so by saying things like, "I have to run to a meeting," "Why can't you leave me some product literature," "give me some time to digest the information you gave me."
+Those are the kisses of death to be avoided at all costs.

-Now, what I'd like you to do is replace your old questions with lock-on questions, we've already mentioned that and they will help improve your meeting.
-So you can see here some scenarios we have, you probably face these challenges yourself.
-Your client meetings start off great and then runs out of energy.
-The buyer wanders all over the map, or clients use words like strategic, quality, and streamline the process without defining them.
-What I'd like you to do when that happens is replace many of your seller centric questions with lock-on questions to turn the whole meeting around.
+Here some scenarios we have; you probably face these challenges yourself.
+Your client meetings start off great and then run out of energy.
+The buyer wanders all over the map, or clients use words like "strategic," "quality," and "streamline the process" without defining them.
+What I'd like you to do when that happens is replace many of your seller-centric questions with lock-on questions to turn the whole meeting around.

 Here's a little more information on lock-on questions.
 Lock-on questions allow you to climb into the buyer's head and clarify their thoughts and feelings.
 In fact, Dartnell’s research found that 80% of customers don't verbalize their real concerns because it might reveal vulnerability.
 Lock-on questions serve to extend conversations and build on what buyers tell you, and help you zero in on a particular point of interest.

-The first thing you're going to do is listen intently to the buyer, and then create a lock-on question by simply locking on to something important that the client said.
+The first thing you're going to do is listen intently to the buyer and then create a lock-on question by simply locking on to something important that the client said.
 Something that will give you and the buyer more insight into their needs.
-Here's an example, the client says we've been trying to find an SEO provider for months.
-Now here's your chance to create a lock-on a question.
-I noticed you said the word trying, can you give me an example of the problems you're experiencing in the selection process?
+Here's an example: the client says we've been trying to find an SEO provider for months.
+Now, here's your chance to create a lock-on question.
+Something like, "I noticed you said the word 'trying.'
+Can you give me an example of the problems you're experiencing in the selection process?"
 Trying is the keyword in the buyer's statement.
 Trying represents feelings of frustration and discouragement at not being able to achieve a goal.

 So that was one example, trying.
-As you can see we've listed a number of other phrases.
+As you can see, we've listed a number of other phrases.
 Look for these kinds of words and phrases dealing with problems.
 Stressful, needs, concerns, and so on.
 Those are the words that you need to really hear when they say them and then ask them more about that problem or stress they're having.

-Now, in scenario two we'll ask as a lock-on question.
-Can you give me an example of the problems you were facing with your old company?
-And the answer is we were desperate for new digital marketing ideas, but our last company gave us was the same old thing as last year.
-We would have paid more if they introduced us to something new.
-As you can see asking as a lock-on question got you a lot more actually what you need to close the sale.
+Now, in scenario two, we'll ask this as a lock-on question: "Can you give me an example of the problems you were facing with your old company?"
+And the answer is, "we were desperate for new digital marketing ideas, but our last company gave us was the same old thing as last year.
+We would have paid more if they introduced us to something new."
+As you can see, asking as a lock-on question got you a lot more of what you actually need to close the sale.